Devang-C/English_Hindi_Alphabet_Recognition/README.md

 ### Model Evaluation and Alternative Models
 The CNN model was evaluated, and it displayed impressive performance with around 94% accuracy on the training set and around 98% accuracy on the test set(validation accuray).

+*The ResNet model outperformed the CNN model* and gave an accuray of 98% on the training set and also on the test set.

 ### Model Deployment with FastAPI
-A simple user interface for testing the model was created using FastAPI.
+A simple user interface for testing the model was created using FastAPI along with html and javascript code for the UI.
 The interface allows users to upload images and receive predictions for recognized alphabets.

 ## Usage
 1. Download the datasets from the provided sources.